wjuncc/demo/_posts/2017-11-23-React-Radium-Grid-测试.markdown

 #  A Simple Demo Of React Radium Grid #

+This one is not good neither for mini-site, nor back-end interface in producing enviroment, for the mini-site's css exports from the psd , and then modifty to css-module in react.On the other hand, its a better choose for back-end ui to some ui suites setting like Meteor and react-ui.

 example code form [Radium Grid: A React Grid System Injected With The Power Of Radium](http://formidable.com/blog/2016/06/20/radium-grid-a-react-grid-system-injected-with-the-power-of-radium/?utm_content=buffercba8a&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer)

 * Radium Grid: